-Our work revolves around 7 service areas: Advocacy, Support Groups, Education, Post Services, Family Support, Building Connections and Fun Family Events.
-Read more HERE.
+OFCA’s mission centers on connecting, empowering and serving families in 7 service areas: Advocacy, Support Groups, Education, Post Services, Family Support, Building Connections and Fun Family Events.
+Click HERE for full list of service area.

 When you join OFCA, you become a part of a network that makes a difference for families with children involved with Ohio’s child welfare system.